 Each year since 2005, thanks to the continued generosity of Linda Bruckheimer, Sarabande Books selects and publishes and promotes one work of Kentucky literature.
 In addition to publication and promotion by Sarabande Books, the author of the Bruckheimer selection will receive a two-week residency at the Blackacre Conservancy.

 Submissions are open to any writer of English:

 - who is a native of Kentucky, or

-- who has lived in Kentucky for at least two years, or
+- who has lived in Kentucky for at least one year, or

 - the manuscript is set in Kentucky.

 In addition, writer must be willing and able to travel to or within Kentucky for readings and public events.
 Employees and board members of Sarabande Books, Inc. are not eligible.

 Submissions should include:

 - a collection of poetry between 48 and 100 manuscript pages.

 - a collection of short stories and/or novellas between 150 and 250 manuscript pages.